 This last one would explain why everyone who works at Happy Nouilles was so thrilled to see this friend, who I’ll just call Bacon (à la six degrees of Kevin) when we walked in a few weeks ago.
 The thing is, he only ever gets this kind of reception.
 “Bacon!
 La tarte au citron comme d’habitude?!”
 “Bacon!
 I was just talking to my aunt in Sri Lanka and she says hello!”
 “Bacon!
 The Obamas were sorry they missed you when they were in town!”
 Alright, that last one is a little far fetched but give it time.
 He’s not even 30 yet.

 Bacon likes food.
-We once shared a mille feuille, tarte aux poires, tarte au citron, and Paris-Brest before dinner (evidence here).
+We once shared a mille feuille, tarte aux poires, tarte au citron, and Paris-Brest and THEN had dinner.
 Lest you think his nickname has anything to do with his physique, I will tell you that A, I would never be so mean and that B, Bacon’s belly is way, way too lean to produce decent bacon.

 I mentioned l’Astrance and fancy pastries above, but Bacon’s true area of culinary expertise is eating on the cheap.

-I normally get Szechuan style beef but when I told him this Bacon looked at me strangely, as though he suddenly he wasn’t sure if we could be friends anymore.
+I normally get the Sichuan style beef but when I told him this Bacon looked at me like he wasn’t sure we could be friends anymore.
 He said he only ever gets the #4, which is ground pork in a spicy miso broth.
 It’s what I’ll get from now on, too.
 He also convinced me to steer from the vermicelli I usually order my soup with and try the “filaments de ble”, which are thicker and cut in odd lengths.
 Have I mentioned that Bacon is smart?

 You, of course, can order whatever you want.
 If you’re not sure, ask Bacon, since you probably already know him too.